damayant/Data-Science-and-ML/ml_models/supervised_learning/classification/Classification.md

 In supervised learning, classification is a type of learning where the goal is to assign input instances to predefined categories or classes.Unlike regression where you predict a continuous number, you use classification to predict a category.
 There are various types of classification algorithms, each suited for different types of data and problem domains.
 Here are some commonly used classification algorithms along with real-life use cases and Python code implementations:

 1. **Logistic Regression**:
-   - Use Case: Email Spam Detection

    - Description: Logistic Regression is used to model the probability of an instance belonging to a particular class.
-It is a widely used algorithm for binary classification tasks.
+It is a widely used algorithm for binary classification tasks. ie
+     <strong> Predict a categorical dependant variable from a number of independant variables </strong>
+   - Use Case: will somebody purchase your company's insurance (say based on age)
    - Python Implementation:

      ```python